pymc-devs/pytensor/doc/tutorial/debug_faq.rst

 To be sure all inputs of the node are available during the call to ``post_func``, you must also disable the garbage collector.
-Otherwise, the execution of the node can garbage collect its inputs that aren't needed anymore by the Aesara function.
-This can be done with the Aesara
+Otherwise, the execution of the node can garbage collect its inputs that aren't needed anymore by the Pytensor function.
+This can be done with the Pytensor
 flag:

 .. code-block:: python